Depictions of nudity: Nude photography

 Photography has been used to create images of nudity that fit into any category; artistic, educational, commercial, and erotic.
 In the artistic case, nude photography is a fine art because it is focused aesthetics and creativity; any erotic interest, though often present, is secondary.
 This distinguishes nude photography from both glamour photography and pornographic photography.
 The distinction between these is not always clear, and photographers tend to use their own judgment in characterizing their own work, though viewers may disagree.
 The nude remains a controversial subject in all media, but more so with photography due to its inherent realism.
 The male nude has been less common than the female, and more rarely exhibited.

 Alfred Cheney Johnston (1885–1971) was a professional American photographer who often photographed Ziegfeld Follies showgirls, such as Virginia Biddle.
-During the First World War, nude images of Fernande by the photographer Jean Agélou where cherished by soldiers on both sides, even though these were illegal and had to be handled with discretion.
+During the First World War, nude images of Fernande by the photographer Jean Agélou were cherished by soldiers on both sides, even though these were illegal and had to be handled with discretion.